 Every event that occurs in the organization is recorded and monitored in the SOC.
 In each of these events, the SOC must decide how to manage and act upon.

-Each organization can decide the size of the SOC team depending on the organization and industry, but most have the same roles and responsibilities.
+Each organization can decide the size of the SOC team depending on their needs, but most have the same roles and responsibilities.
 The overarching goal driving the SOC team is continuous monitoring and improvement of the organization’s cyber security system while preventing, identifying, analyzing, and responding to incidents by integrating people and technologies.
 The main roles can be categorized:

 Inventory – The SOC team is responsible for defending two types of resources-